Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Platform fit: Medium-high.
 Type 2s love connecting with followers.

-Style: Personal stories, responding to every DM, community-focused content, “I’m here for you” energy.
+Style: Personal stories, responding to every DM, community-focused content, “I’m here for you” energy, soft tears in the car after a hard day.

 Struggle: Boundary issues.
 Over-giving to followers while depleting self.

-Example niche: Mental health support, relationship advice, mom bloggers.
+Example niche: Mental health support, relationship advice, soft-launch self-help, mom bloggers.

 Quote: “I stayed up until 3 AM responding to DMs because someone needed me.”